A green neighborhood featuring 63 biobased homes, edible gardens, and 289 wildlife habitats.

 Parties: Revolve, Soontiëns Ecology, Merosch, Alba Concepts, M+P Raadgevende Ingenieurs, Juli Advies, Area of People, Building Balance

-Re-Wilding Principles
+led by Re-Wilding Principles